kwpick18/DataViz_Final_Project/updates.md

 ## April 27th Beginning of Class

 I changed my 3rd panel to be reactive on the x and y axis according to the input by the user, but i'm having an issue with an error and need to fix it.
 I included both sets of radio buttons that I want and I think it will look really cool once I figure out how to format it in a way that will work.

+## April 27th End of Class

+My 3rd panel is working after trouble shooting a bunch of stuff.
+I want to add another selectInput to include a second team option so you can compare two different teams in their respective statistics.
+I will figure that out and make the visualization look nice over the weekend.
+I'm happy about where my project is right now.